Cades Cove Visitor Center & Tips For The Smoky Mountains

 Tips For Visiting Cades Cove

-When visiting Cades Cove, be prepared with water, snacks, and sunscreen, as there are limited services within the area, and the loop road will take HOURS to drive through.
+When visiting Cades Cove, be prepared with water, snacks, and sunscreen, as there are limited services within the area.
+Remember that the loop road will take HOURS to drive through.

 1. Avoid crowds by arriving early and on a weekday

-I'm sure you've heard it a million times – arrive early in the day to avoid heavy traffic and have a better chance of spotting wildlife.
-Arriving before 9 a.m. usually is a safe bet to better site access.
+I'm sure you've heard it a million times: arrive early in the day to avoid heavy traffic and have a better chance of spotting wildlife.
+Arriving before 9 a.m. gives you better access and better wildlife viewing.

 Visiting on weekdays or during the off-peak season also will have less traffic and make your journey a more peaceful experience.